-Most recently, Tide purclean™ brought a new innovation to the detergent market in the U.S. with a formula that is 65% bio-based—the first bio-based detergent with the cleaning power of Tide!
+Most recently, Tide purclean™ brought a new innovation to the detergent market in the U.S. with a formula that is 65% plant-based—the first plant-based detergent with the cleaning power of Tide!

 65% of the active ingredients in Tide purclean™ come from biological, renewable sources, from agricultural, to marine, and even forestry sources.
 The more products we make with renewable ingredients, the lower our long-term impact on the earth’s resources.